surajraj99/surajraj99.github.io/_pages/about.md

 News
 -----
+- **10/21/2024**: We got a lot of publicity for our recent Nature Communications paper on BELA!
+Check out the [press release](https://news.weill.cornell.edu/news/2024/10/a-fully-automated-ai-based-system-for-assessing-ivf-embryo-quality).
+We also got the opportunity to present our work at the 2024 American Society for Reproductive Medicine (ASRM) conference as well as the 2024 Cornell Intercampus Symposium for Maternal Health.
 - **9/05/2024**: Our paper on BELA, a video classification model for IVF, was published in Nature Communications!
 Check it out [here](https://www.nature.com/articles/s41467-024-51823-7).
 - **8/02/2024**: I finished my internship at Regeneron!
 Visit the post I made about it [here](https://www.linkedin.com/feed/update/urn:li:activity:7225256754576531456/).
 - **7/14/2024**: I gave a talk at the 2024 European Society of Human Reproduction and Embryology conference about our current research of developing foundational AI models for predicting embryo ploidy status using time-lapse images.
 Read the abstract [here](https://academic.oup.com/humrep/article/39/Supplement_1/deae108.378/7704248).